 Manuscripts found suitable for publication are sent to two or more expert reviewers for peer-review.
 The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
 After receiving the reviewer’s report/comments, the report will be communicated to the authors for possible corrections.
-Authors will be directed to submit revised manuscript within the time limit, along with a point by point response to reviewers’ comments.
+Authors will be directed to submit a revised manuscript within the time limit, along with a point-by-point response to reviewers’ comments.
 We ensure speedy publication of the submitted articles and target to finish the initial review process within 4-6 weeks.
-However, this time period can change depending upon the quality of the manuscript submitted, reviewer’s response and time taken by the authors to submit the revised manuscript.
+However, this time period can change depending upon the quality of the manuscript submitted, the reviewer’s response, and the time taken by the authors to submit the revised manuscript.

 Ethics, informed consent, and patient anonymity:

-Authors should obtain ethical clearance from the ethical committee for the study and if requested by the journal’s editorial board, the authors should produce the copy of ethical clearance.
-It is the author's responsibility to ensure patient's anonymity.
-In images or illustrations, patient’s eyes should be masked.
-However, if the eye area is the focus of illustration, patient's nose and mouth should be masked and written consent must be obtained from the patients'/legal guardian.
+Authors should obtain ethical clearance from the ethical committee for the study and if requested by the journal’s editorial board, the authors should produce a copy of ethical clearance.
+It is the author's responsibility to ensure patients' anonymity.
+In images or illustrations, the patient’s eyes should be masked.
+However, if the eye area is the focus of illustration, the patient's nose and mouth should be masked and written consent must be obtained from the patients'/legal guardian.
 Patients' names should be removed from the figures, radiographs, and CT scans unless written consent is obtained.

 All the authors should have substantial contributions to each of the following three components: 1.
 Concept and design of study or acquisition of data or analysis and interpretation of data; 2.
 Drafting the article or revising it critically for important intellectual content; and 3.
 Final approval of the version to be published.
 Authors should provide a description of contributions made by each of them towards the manuscript.
 At least one author should take the responsibility for the integrity of the work and should be designated as 'guarantor'.
 Authors' contributions will be published along with the article.